spcourse/oop/hangman/classic/hangman.md

 ## Assignment 5

+However, this is not the entire solution to the problem.
+For example, there is no word of length 41 in our dictionary.
+Write an assertion that checks whether the wordlength that is given to the Lexicon actually exists in the dictionary.

 For this problem, `check50` expects that such assertions are present in your code.
-In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`. `check50` might provide some hints as to what assertions could be made.
+In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`. `check50` might provide some hints as to what other assertions should be made.

 ## Manual testing